Modern urbanism and human flourishing

 In life, we all operate within ranges with critical tipping points.
 Right now, it is still not obvious and the masses do not see how close we are to the end of the great American experiment which is slowly failing.
 Unfortunately, things tend to slowly fall apart and then suddenly it all comes to a precipitous end.
 And that’s how empires rise and fall.

-And now you have my philosophy and outlook in life but also glimpses into my sadness and frustration of what could have been if we are all libertarians.
+And now you have my philosophy and outlook in life but also glimpses into my sadness and frustration of what could have been if we were all libertarians.